Ismaily SC: The First Cup

 Ismaily fans had experienced the League and the African Championship titles, so it was natural to expect a Cup victory soon.
 Ismaily won its first Cup title in the 1996–1997 season.

 Ismaily faced several hard matches in the playoff.
 In the quarter-finals, Ismaily faced Zamalek in Ismailia Stadium and barely managed a 4–3 victory, with the last goal being scored in extra time.
 Ahmed Fekry and Magdy el Sayad each scored two.
 Ismaily then faced Port Fouad, the Black Horse of the tournament.
 Ismaily defeated Port Fouad 2–0 in Port Said; Ahmed Fekry scored both.

 The final game was against Ahly in Cairo Stadium.
 Almost all Egyptian football fans expected a Red victory.
 Earlier that season, Ahly had crushed Ismaily 6–0 at home, which had resulted in the replacement of the team's board of directors.
 It seemed that Ismaily was not ready to take on Ahly.
 The match also witnessed the return of star defender Hamza El Gamal, who had been playing in Kuwait for one year.

-Surprisingly, Ismaily defeated Ahly, by Ahmed Fekry's famous goal: a beautiful shot from outside the 18-yard box.
+Surprisingly, Ismaily defeated Ahly, by Ahmed Fekry's famous goal: a shot from outside the 18-yard box.

 Ismaily was coached by Ali Abu Greisha and Ismail Hefny at the time.